danomatika/PdParty/doc/PdParty_User_Guide.md

 4. All GUI elements should communicate with the main audio patches using send and receive only.
 You can usually set send and receive for each GUI by right clicking on the object and choosing 'properties' in Pd.
 Do not directly connect cables to the GUI elements as they won't work.
 It helps to keep the GUIs on their own in the main patch and have it include the logic of your patch as an abstraction or subpatch containing senders and receivers for interfacing with GUI elements.
 This is good patch design practice anyway as it is basically a model-view-controller methodology.

-5. Copy the patch and/or it's containing directory and any needed abstractions to your iOS device using WebDAV over your local network.
-Enable the WebDAV server on the PdParty start screen on the device and connect to it using a file transfer program or the built in WebDAV support in some operating systems (for instance, the Mac OSX Finder can mount WebAV server folders: Go->Connect to Server… CMD+K):
+5. Copy the patch and/or it's containing directory and any needed abstractions to your iOS device using HTTP over your local network.
+Enable the WebDAV server on the PdParty start screen on the device and connect to it using a file transfer program or the built in WebDAV support in some operating systems\*.

+6. When the transfer is complete, navigate to the patch folder and run the patch.
+Don't forget to turn off the WebDAV server when you're done.

+\* for instance, the Mac OSX Finder can mount WebDAV server folders: Go->Connect to Server… CMD+K:

 <p align="center">
 	<img src="https://raw.github.com/danomatika/PdParty/master/doc/screenshots/finder_connect_to_server.png"/>
 </p>

-6. When the transfer is complete, navigate to the patch folder and run the patch.
-Don't forget to turn off the WebDAV server when you're done.

 ### Scenes

-PdParty also supports running "scenes" which are basically folders with a specific layout that are treated as a single entity:
+PdParty also supports running "scenes" which are basically folders with a specific layout that are treated as a single entity for encapsulation and have certain event attributes:

 * RjDj scenes:
   * a folder that ends in *.rj that contains a _main.pd
   * an optional background Image.jpg which must have a square aspect ratio
+  * requires only #accelerate & #touch events
 * PdDroidParty scenes
   * a folder that contains a droidparty_main.pd
+  * locked to landscape
+  * does not require any events (#accelerate, #touch, or [key])
 * PdParty scenes
   * a folder that contains a _main.pd

-Essentially, these allow you to encapsulate patches inside a single folder.
+  * requires all event types

 ### Pure Data Compatibility